sfera-labs/strato-pi-max-kernel-module/README.md

     sudo cp stratopimax.dtbo /boot/overlays/

-This overlay, amongst the different peripherals, configures the secondary SD interface to use the `sdhost` controller, so that `sdio` is available for WiFi on CM units equipped with it.

 To load the driver at boot, add to `/boot/firmware/config.txt` (`/boot/config.txt` in older versions) the following line:

     dtoverlay=stratopimax

+If using Strato Pi Max **XL** with **CM5** and need access to the secondary SD, add the following line to `config.txt` too:

+    dtoverlay=sdio-pi5

-Optionally, to be able to use the `/sys/class/stratopimax/` files not as super user, create a new group "stratopimax" and set it as the module owner group by adding an udev rule:
+Optionally, to access the `/sys/class/stratopimax/` files without superuser privileges, create a new group "stratopimax" and set it as the module owner group by adding a **udev** rule:

     sudo groupadd stratopimax
     sudo cp 99-stratopimax.rules /etc/udev/rules.d/

-and add your user to the group, e.g. for user "pi":
+and add your user to the group, e.g., for user "pi":

     sudo usermod -a -G stratopimax pi